Quick Takes

 , ,

-Introduction In-Housing Programmatic is emerging as a game-changer in the world of programmatic advertising.
+In-Housing Programmatic is emerging as a game-changer in the world of programmatic advertising.
 By internalizing programmatic capabilities—both tech and talent—brands can gain more transparency, agility, and ultimately greater ROI.
 According to eMarketer’s 2025 Ad Tech Trends, programmatic ad spending is projected to exceed $200 billion by 2026, despite mounting privacy challenges.
-Yet, Basis Technologies
+Yet, Basis Technologies reports

 Infographic with a purple background showing the title “Retail Media Budget Allocation” in white and “iGRP vs ROAS” in green.
 On the right, a white scale icon compares two labeled sides—one for iGRP and one for ROAS—symbolizing the evaluation of performance metrics in retail media planning.